Split Nights: Why Your Baby Is Wide Awake at 3am (And What You Can Do About It)

 What Is a Split Night?

-A split night is when your baby wakes up in the middle of the night and stays awake for a prolonged stretch - typically 1 to 2+ hours.
-These are periods of alertness, not distress.
+A split night is when your baby wakes during the night and stays awake for a prolonged stretch - often one to two hours or more.

-Your baby might be perfectly content and even playful, but completely unable (or unwilling) to go back to sleep.
+Your baby might be calm, content, playful, or quietly practising new skills, but completely unable to drift back to sleep.

 Why Do Split Nights Happen?